-Swallows are the most common migratory bird and, while migrating, instinctively travel in groups for protection.
-Unlike the swallows, donors may not instinctively know how to protect their own best interests.
+Swallows are the most common migratory bird and, while migrating, instinctively travel in groups for protection.20 Unlike the swallows, donors may not instinctively know how to protect their own best interests.
 You can help them properly consider and analyze the entirety of their circumstances and goals.
-While any type of charitable trust will help a donor fulfill a meaningful philanthropic goal, the choice of trust (or other life income gift) will likely be determined by the donor's other planning goals.
+While any type of charitable trust will help a donor fulfill a meaningful philanthropic goal, the choice of trust will likely be determined by the donor's other planning goals.